South African ambassador declared persona non grata after comments criticizing Trump

-Rubio declares South African ambassador to US persona non grata over speech criticizing Trump, Musk and Vance
+Marco Rubio declares South African ambassador to US persona non grata after Trump criticism

 Declaration comes after Trump administration cut off aid to South Africa

-Secretary of State Marco Rubio is seeking to expel South Africa’s ambassador to the U.S. Ebrahim Rasool, after the official criticized Donald Trump during a forum on Thursday.
+Secretary of State Marco Rubio is seeking to expel South Africa’s ambassador to the U.S., Ebrahim Rasool, after the official criticized Donald Trump during a forum early on Friday.

-“South Africa's Ambassador to the United States is no longer welcome in our great country,” Rubio wrote on X.
+“South Africa's Ambassador to the United States is no longer welcome in our great country,” Rubio wrote on X later that day.

-He accused Rasool, in a post that misspelled the ambassador’s name, of being “a race-baiting politician who hates America and hates [the president of the United States] @POTUS.”
+He accused Rasool of being “a race-baiting politician who hates America and hates [the president of the United States] @POTUS.”

 “We have nothing to discuss with him and so he is considered PERSONA NON GRATA,” Rubio added.